SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 Click here for more information about causes of generalized anxiety disorder.

-Generalized Anxiety Disorder symptoms consist of behavioral, physical and mental (mind) manifestations.
+Generalized Anxiety Disorder symptoms consist of behavioral, physical, and mental (mind) manifestations.

 "Life is available only in the present moment.
 If you abandon the present moment you cannot live the moments of your daily life deeply.” –Thich Nhat Hanh

-Find out about treatment for generalized anxiety
+Learn about lexapro for generalized anxiety disorder